3nvy/wayfinder-save-editor/README.md

 This is still experimental and very basic, but should provide the following:

-## Manage Inventory Items, such as Currency and Resources
+## Manage Inventory Items, such as Currency, Resources, Imbudiments, Mounts and Awakening Stones

 ![alt text](image.png)